Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

-Hence, one finds that for such matrices \beq \P(\sigma(A_n) \ge K \vep^{-1} n) \le \delta. \eeq This establishes von Neumann's prediction for the condition number for general matrices with i.i.d.~centered entries having finite fourth moments.
+Inequality \eqref{eq:von-neumann-cond-fourth} establishes von Neumann's prediction for the condition number for general matrices with i.i.d.~centered entries having finite fourth moments.
 If the entries are sub-Gaussian the results of \cite{RV1} further show that the probability bounds in \eqref{eq:von-neumann-smin-fourth} and \eqref{eq:von-neumann-cond-fourth} can be improved to $C \vep + c^n$ for some large constant $C$ and $c \in (0,1)$ that depend polynomially on the sub-Gaussian norm of the entries.
 We emphasize that one cannot obtain a probability estimate similar to \eqref{eq:s-min-gaussian}, as Rademacher random variables are sub-Gaussian and as noted earlier matrices with i.i.d.~Rademacher entries are singular with probability at least $(\f12+o(1))^n$.

 As sparse matrices are more abundant in many fields such as statistics, neural network, financial modeling, electrical engineering, wireless communications (we refer the reader to \cite[Chapter 7]{BS} for further examples, and their relevant references) it is natural to ask if there is an analogue of \eqref{eq:von-neumann}-\eqref{eq:cond-von-neumann} for such matrices.
 One natural model for sparse random matrices are matrices that are Hadamard products of matrices with i.i.d.~entries having a zero mean and unit variance, and matrices with i.i.d.~$\dBer(p)$ entries, where $p=o(1)$.
 In \cite{tao-vu-sparse} it was shown that (a similar result appeared in \cite{gotze_tikhomirov}) if $p = \Omega(n^{-\alpha})$, for some $\alpha \in (0,1)$ (the notation $a_n = \Omega(b_n)$ implies that $b_n= O(a_n)$), then for such matrices one has that $s_{\min}(A_n) \ge n^{-C_1}$ with large probability, for some large constant $C_1>0$.
 In \cite{gotze_tikhomirov} it was further shown that $s_{\max}(A_n) \le n\sqrt{p}$, with probability approaching one, under a minimal assumption on the moments of the entries.
 This shows that $\sigma(A_n) = O(n^C)$, for some large constant $C$, which is much weaker than the prediction \eqref{eq:cond-von-neumann}.